tocisz/homepage-data/posts_source/010-Learning-basics-of-Verilog.md

 ### More cells

-It would be nice to be able to generate cells and connection by some kind of loop, wouldn't it?
+It would be nice to be able to generate cells and connections by some kind of loop, wouldn't it?
 It is possible indeed.

 ```Verilog